What key events marked Jefferson's second term?

-Each of these questions will require a couple of paragraphs.
-Again, be contextual.
+- Each of these questions will require a paragraph or two.
+Again, be correct and contextual.

 - Tecumseh has an interesting legacy in America.
 This is the case even though he died a pretty gruesome death fighting against America.
 How did his legacy come to be what it is?